Harvard Law School

 How Did You Come Out?

 Who’s come out ahead?
-There are different answers to that question.
+There are different answers to that question in this typical foreclosure process.
 By the time the Sheriff comes and puts you and your family out on the street, you’ve received a number of benefits.
 For several years you probably lived in a bigger house in a better neighborhood.
 If at some point you had equity in your house and borrowed it out on top of the first mortgage, you may have paid for a higher class college education for your kids, or maybe you had some really wonderful vacations and impressive toys.

 How about drawbacks?
 Let’s take them in ascending order.
 Your credit’s been trashed.
 However, if you managed a short sale before the foreclosure hammer came down, the current buzz is that it’s on your credit report for only three years.
 Real trouble starts if you pigged out and had more than one mortgage.
 Because of several Great Depression era laws in the Golden State, when a first mortgage forecloses the lender can’t come after you for the money it loses.